-Medigap Plan G is a Medicare supplement plan that offers eight of the nine benefits available with Medigap coverage.
-In 2020 and beyond, Plan G will become the most comprehensive Medigap plan offered.
+Medigap Plan G is a Medicare supplement plan that offers eight of the nine benefits available.
+This makes it one the most comprehensive Medigap plan offered.

 Keep reading to find out more about Medigap Plan G, what it covers, and what it doesn’t.